Skip to main content

 # Initialize (env var DEEPRAILS_API_KEY is recommended)

-client = DeepRails(token="YOUR_API_KEY")
+client = DeepRails(api_key="YOUR_API_KEY")

 # Create a monitor event (get the monitor_id from Console → Monitors)

-created = client.create_monitor_event(
+created = client.monitor.submit_event(

 model_input={"user_prompt": "Summarize the Paris Agreement in 3 bullets."},